Here Comes the Flood

 We cannot even choose a side

-, the hollow shoulder across the waters
+I took the old track, the hollow shoulder across the waters

 On the tall cliffs they were getting older, sons and daughters